raktims2210-dev/representation-economy/README.md

 - copilots
 - agents
 - automation
-- productivity
+- reasoning capability
-- or reasoning capability.
+- or productivity.

 This repository argues that the deeper transformation is representation.